typedb/typedb/docs/pages/documentation/2-building-an-ontology/hierarchical-ontology.md

 In the above example we are saying that a `car` is a subtype (a specialised type) of a `vehicle`.
 This means that when adding data to our knowledge base, when we know we have a `vehicle`, we can also differentiate between a `car` and a `motorbike`.

-So how can we use this technique to improve our existing genealogy ontology?
+So how can we use this technique to improve our existing genealogy schema?

 We could specialise the `person` entity into `man` and `woman` for example.
 However, for the sake of making things more interesting, we are going to introduce a new entity to the knowledge base.
 A family is made up not only of people but of events, like births, weddings, funerals, and many others, which link those people together and better define their lives.